cyp-gabriel/ogdenrent/README.md

 - added formatting to new_application template
 - refactored header and footer into base template

-T - update database scheme with new fields
+* T - update database scheme with new fields

-T - test UI again
+T - Dashboard -> Customers/New
+. added UI portion of multi part form

 T - Home -> Sign up
-* . get submit working
+. finish adding rest of controls
+. test

 T - Dashboard -> Customers/New
 . add new_application